Principal investigator Liana G. Apostolova, M.D.

 Studying this under-researched younger group will benefit people of all ages living with the disease.
 An estimated 200,000 people in the U.S. are living with younger-onset Alzheimer's.
 They are often misdiagnosed and do not receive the opportunity to make important preparations for living with the disease and to participate in clinical trials.
 In addition to improving diagnosis and care for them, LEADS will help identify additional risk factors for Alzheimer's, including susceptibility genes, which could inform prevention methods for the more common older-onset form of the disease.

 The Alzheimer's Association seeks philanthropic partners to maximize the impact of this first-of-its-kind investigation.
-We aim to raise $4 million to leverage this NIH-funded study's infrastructure by adding important imaging and genetic components.
-Amyloid "plaques" and tau "tangles" are the two major hallmark brain changes of Alzheimer's.
-Our support will increase the frequency of amyloid and tau PET imaging to provide a much clearer picture of these brain changes in younger-onset Alzheimer's.
+We aim to raise $1.2 million to leverage this NIH-funded study's infrastructure by adding important diversity recruitment and genetic-analysis components.
+In 2020, the Association launched the LEADS Diversity Recruitment Funding Program, which supports community-based strategies to recruit diverse populations to volunteer as study participants in LEADS.
 Our commitment also will enable the researchers to examine major chromosomal changes and non-DNA influences on gene expression that may contribute to younger-onset Alzheimer's.
 The findings made via these add-ons could have significant implications for diagnosis, staging and intervention.

 The team will share the study's data online with the international research community through the Global Alzheimer's Association Interactive Network (GAAIN) and make all blood and genetic data available via Indiana University's National Cell Repository for Alzheimer's Disease.
 The network to be built by Dr. Apostolova will be maintained for future clinical trials.